 For all of these reasons, this software will be the principal tool that will be used in this course to help you develop critical geospatial skills.
 We will be using it in many of the assessments in this course.

 Google Earth has two versions: Google Earth Pro and Google Earth Chrome.
 Google Earth Pro is software that is downloaded on your computer through Google Earth Pro on Desktop, while Google Earth Chrome is browser-based and requires Internet connection only.
-For this course, we recommend downloading Google Earth Pro because the browser-based version does not have all the features of the desktop version.
+For this course, Google Earth Pro is required, because the browser-based version does not have all the features of the desktop version.

 Note: There are a number of instructional elements on the Google Earth Help Center, so make sure you refer to the Help Center when necessary.
 If you are not familiar with using Google Earth, please be sure to watch the video tutorials provided before beginning.
 For Module 1, we will be using many of the most basic features.
 In later labs, we will progress to more complex tasks.